 How smart of those early birds to get protected weeks or even months before flu season rears its aching, nasty head.
 Or is it?

-However, in the agency's recommendations for influenza vaccination practices, the CDC points out that evidence from some clinical trials has shown that protection from viruses similar to those found in the flu vaccine often lasts for six to eight months.
+However, in the agency's recommendations for influenza vaccination practices from just a few flu seasons ago, the CDC points out that evidence from some clinical trials has shown that protection from viruses similar to those found in the flu vaccine often lasts for six to eight months.
 Sometimes, immunity from viruses can last longer, especially if the influenza virus strains remain similar for multiple flu seasons.
 Some studies have noted a drop in vaccine effectiveness in adults 65 and older.

 So, do the math.
 If you get the vaccine in early August and flu season can last through May of the following year, you may not be as protected in late spring when the flu may still be spreading.